Brighton-Hedger-NOAA/data-archiving-guide/docs/Prepare-Materials.md

 nav_order: 2
 ---

-# Pull up your materials
+# Gather and Prepare Materials

 ### Before beginning the archiving process, you will need to locate and prepare three key items.